at-ishikawa/fish-completion-interceptor/README.md

 Fish Completion Interceptor
 ===

-**This tool is still unstable and immature, and under development without any plans**

 This tool is to run a command for specific commands instead of showing regular completions of fish.